woven-visionai/wts-dataset/README.md

 ...
 ```

-3D Gaze is also provided for each camera for a given dates and the structure is shown below:
+3D Gaze is also provided for each camera for given dates and the structure is shown below:

 ```
 annotations